charleszheng44/openyurt/docs/proposals/20210310-edge-device-management.md

 	Put Put `json:"put,omitempty"`
 }

-type Put struct {
+// Put defines the details of the Put operation type Put struct {
 	Action         `json:",inline"`
 	ParameterNames []string `json:"parameterNames,omitempty"`
 }

-type Get struct {
+// Get defines the details of the Get operation type Get struct {
 	Action `json:",omitempty"`
 }

-type Action struct {
+// Action defins the details of a HTTP operation type Action struct {
 	// Path used by service for action on a device or sensor Path string `json:"path,omitempty"`